Yoga for Beginners

 Yoga for beginners is a super healthy practice that can uplift human nature.
 As per Bhagwat Gita: ‘Ýogah karmeshu kaushlam.’
 Yoga practices bring perfection to actions.

-Yoga beginners should start their spiritual journey after following Ashtang Yog (eight limbs of yoga).
+Yoga beginners should start their spiritual journey after following Ashtanga Yoga (eight limbs of yoga).

-Maharishi Patanjali profounded the theory of Ashtang Yog (eight limbs of yoga).
-In Sanskrit, Ashtang means eight limbs, which is highly suitable for yoga for beginners.
+Maharishi Patanjali profounded the theory of Ashtang Yog (the eight limbs of yoga).
+In Sanskrit, Ashtang means eight limbs, which makes it highly suitable for yoga for beginners.

 Eight limbs are the fundamentals of yoga, and beginners should practise yoga from the first point.